 How do we ensure economic success isn’t just a headline, but a reality for every York and North Yorkshire neighbourhood?
 Our expert panel reveals how regional collaboration – and tailoring national policies to local needs – can secure the investment we need, creating jobs and lasting opportunities for all.

-Following a keynote address by Tom Riordan, the government’s first envoy dedicated to northern growth, hear from speakers including Jessica Bowles, Director of Strategic Partnerships and Impact at Bruntwood; David Skaith, Mayor of York and North Yorkshire; Praful Nargand, Founder and Director of the Good Growth Foundation; Kiran Trehan, Pro-Vice-Chancellor for Enterprise, Partnerships and Engagement at the University of York; and Toby Reid, Executive Director of the Pioneer Group.
+Following a keynote address by Tom Riordan, the government’s first envoy dedicated to northern growth, hear from speakers including Richard Webb, Chief Executive for City of York Council; Jessica Bowles, Director of Strategic Partnerships and Impact at Bruntwood; Praful Nargund, Founder and Director of the Good Growth Foundation; Charlie Jeffery, Vice-Chancellor of the University of York; and Toby Reid, Executive Director of the Pioneer Group.
+The session is chaired by James Coe, Senior Partner at Countercultural Partnership LLP.

 This event is part of the Festival Focus series ‘Our Future, Our North: Building jobs and prosperity’ exploring how the Darlington Economic Campus (DEC) is driving economic growth, creating new job opportunities and benefitting the pockets of everyone in the North of England.